Jama'at Nusrat al-Islam wal Muslimin | |

 The French government declared that 50 jihadists linked to the al-Qaeda group were killed in central Mali during an operation launched by the French anti-jihadist Barkhane force on 30 October 2020.
 The French force also confiscated arms and material and captured four of the jihadists live, as per French Defense Minister Florence Parly.[18]
 The French authorities also confirmed the death of a key JNIM leader Bah ag Moussa with four of his group.
 He was in charge of terrorist operations and training new extremist recruits.[19]
 France has deployed more than 5,000 troops in the Sahel region to combat insurgents.

-On March 29, 2021, a force of about 100 members raided a camp of UN Peacekeepers in Northern Mali, approximately 200km (100miles) from the Algerian border.
+On 29 March 2021, a force of about 100 members raided a camp of UN Peacekeepers in Northern Mali, approximately 200km (100miles) from the Algerian border.
 Four of the Chadian Peacekeepers were killed in the assault, and 34 wounded.
 Initial reports suggested that approximately 20 of the jihadists had been killed, a number that was later revised to 40, including Abdallaye Ag Albaka.
-Ag Albaka was described as "a right-hand man to Iyad Ag Ghaly", and unofficially as the Number 3 man in the organization.[17]
+Ag Albaka was described as "a right-hand man to Iyad Ag Ghaly", and unofficially as the Number 3 man in the organization.[20]

-JNIM claimed on 28th of July 2024 a “complex ambush” had wiped out a convoy, killing 50 Russians and a number of Malian soldiers, and published videos showing several vehicles ablaze as well as dozens of bodies in the area.
+JNIM claimed in July 2024 a "complex ambush" had wiped out a convoy during the Battle of Tinzaouaten, killing 50 Russians and a number of Malian soldiers, and published videos showing several vehicles ablaze as well as dozens of bodies in the area.
 A Tuareg militant group spokesman said some Malian troops and Russian fighters had also been captured during the battle.
 According to some unofficial Russian Telegram channels, as many as 80 Russians were killed.
+That would make it by far the worst loss for Russian paramilitaries in several years of operating in Africa, as the Kremlin has sought to use proxy forces to challenge Western influence across the Sahel and central Africa and prop up unstable regimes.[27]

 The Center for Strategic and International Studies describes JNIM as "an al Qaeda-affiliated Salafi-jihadist insurgent organization that seeks to replace established state authority with a conservative interpretation of Islamic law."[32]